prenatal multivitamins (cont.)

 The chewable tablet must be chewed or allowed to dissolve in your mouth before swallowing.
 You may also allow the chewable tablet to dissolve in drinking water, fruit juice, or infant formula (but not milk or other dairy products).
 Drink this mixture right away.

-Use prenatal vitamins regularly to get the most benefit.
+Use prenatal multivitamins regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

 Store at room temperature away from moisture and heat.
-Keep prenatal vitamins in their original container.
+Keep prenatal multivitamins in their original container.
 Storing vitamins in a glass container can ruin the medication.

 Report Problems to the Food and Drug Administration